State of Siege: Production

 Though the setting of State of Siege is never explicitly named, signages throughout the film refer to Montevideo, and the Tupamaros are mentioned by name.
 Costa-Gavras, living in Paris at the time and preparing his film The Confession, had learned of Mitrione's case in French newspaper Le Monde and decided to make further investigations in Uruguay himself, accompanied by screenwriter Franco Solinas (The Battle of Algiers).
 The film was shot in Chile during the brief democratic socialist rule of Salvador Allende, just before the 1973 Chilean coup d'état, which Costa-Gavras would dramatise in his later film Missing.
 Although Allende supported Costa-Gavras' project, the director faced opposition both from Chilean Communist Party members and the conservative mayor of Santiago Province commune Las Condes during filming.

 The role of the government's president is played by Chilean painter Nemesio Antúnez.

-Release and reception
+Release and reception in the US

 State of Siege became the subject of controversial discussions upon its US release.
-While liberal critics supported the film, it was attacked by conservative commentators for falsely indicting the US (Smith Hempstone) and presenting a "profoundly fraudulent" portrait of Mitrione (Ernest W. Lefever).
-A planned screening during a festival organised by the American Film Institute in the John F. Kennedy Center, Washington, D.C., in April 1973, was cancelled by the AFI's director George Stevens, arguing that the film "rationalizes an act of political assassination".
-Protesting Stevens' decision, twelve filmmakers withdrew their films from the festival, including François Truffaut.
-John F. Kennedy's former staff member Theodore Sorenson defended State of Siege as a simplistic but "important work" in an article in the New York Times.
+Smith Hempstone claimed the film falsely indicted the US and Ernest W. Lefever wrote that it presented a "profoundly fraudulent" portrait of Mitrione.
+A planned screening during a festival organised by the American Film Institute in the John F. Kennedy Center, Washington, D.C., in April 1973, was cancelled by the AFI's director George Stevens, who argued that the film "rationalizes an act of political assassination".
+Protesting Stevens' decision, twelve filmmakers, including François Truffaut, withdrew their films from the festival.
+Writing in the New York Times, John F. Kennedy's former staff member Theodore Sorenson described State of Siege as a simplistic but "important film", which he hoped would awaken viewers from their "slumbering indifference" to Latin America.

+For The New Yorker, Pauline Kael wrote that the film was a "political argument on a conscious level" where "the youthful, idealistic Tupamaros and the old fat-cat government men and businessmen are almost cartoons of good and evil."